viccon/sturdyc/README.md

 naively refresh every key it's ever seen.
 Instead, it only refreshes the records that are actually in active rotation, while allowing unused keys to be deleted once their TTL expires.
-This also means that the request that gets chosen to refresh the value won’t retrieve the updated data right away.
+This also means that the request that gets chosen to refresh the value won’t retrieve the updated data right away as the refresh happens asynchronously.

+However, asynchronous refreshes can be problematic.
+What if some keys only get requested very infrequently?
+If the refreshes are done in the background the latency will be low, but the data itself might be stale.

-However, there is also a synchronous refresh time that you can provide, where you essentially say, "If the data is older than x, I want the refresh to be blocking."
+To solve this, you also get to provide a synchronous refresh time.
+This essentially tells the cache: "If the data is older than x, I want the refresh to be blocking and wait for the response."

 Below is an example configuration that you can use to enable this
 functionality: